Hiram Walker: Development of Walker's distillery

-Being an entrepreneur, Walker looked at every single business venture possible to be able to expand his business.
-Since Detroit was only a boat-ride across the river to Windsor, Canada, Walker began to weigh his options in expanding into foreign territory.
+Being an entrepreneur, Walker looked at every venture possible, to expand his business.
+Since Detroit was only a boat-ride across the river to Windsor, Canada, he began to weigh his options in expanding into foreign territory.
 Canada had much to offer entrepreneurs and business risktakers.
 The population was increasing gradually, communications were advancing, and real estate was cheaper compared to that from across the river.
-Labour and materials also cost less in Canada than it did in the States.
-Walker looked into expanding over to Canada.
-Also with the expansion of America through the Great Western Railroad, trade opportunities opened up for businessmen like Walker.
-Walker ventured into Canada across the border from Detroit into what is currently known as Essex County.
-At this time, the population in this area was considerably smaller than that of Detroit merely consisting of small village settlements under the Township of Sandwich such as the villages of Windsor and Sandwich.
+Labour and materials also cost less in Canada than in the States.
+Walker looked into expanding to Canada.
+With the expansion of America through the Great Western Railroad, trade opportunities opened up for businessmen like Walker.
+He ventured into Canada across the border from Detroit into what is currently known as Essex County.
+At this time, the population in this area was considerably smaller than that of Detroit, consisting of small village settlements under the Township of Sandwich, such as the villages of Windsor and Sandwich.
 Most of the land in this area was vast farm land.

 In 1856, he bought his first piece of land from the Labadie family through grandson Eugene Hall for £300.
-This transaction took place on December 22, 1856, using the British currency system that Canada was still employing at the time.
-A month later, on January 24, 1857, he decided to acquire another 300 acres of land for which he paid £750.
-Also on this day, he purchased yet another 104 acres for £250.
-The remainder of 1857 involved building on much of this land and Walker, still a resident of Detroit, often crossed the border to oversee the construction being done.
+This transaction took place on December 22, 1856, using the British currency system that Canada was still employing.
+A month later, on January 24, 1857, he acquired another 300 acres of land for which he paid £750.
+Also on this day, he purchased another 104 acres for £250.
+The remainder of 1857 involved building on much of this land.
+Walker, still a resident of Detroit, often crossed the border to oversee the construction.
 His plan was to open a steam-powered flour mill, which did not exist in the area, and a distillery, in which he had very little serious competition.
-He also had his hands in the agricultural industry with owning cattle and hogs, as well as farming.
+He also had his hands in the agricultural industry, with owning cattle and hogs, as well as farming.

 In 1857, Walker bought more property near the farm he already owned, increasing his holdings to 468 acres.
 He began construction of the flour mill and distillery in the same year, which he visited every day during construction even though he still resided in America.
 He continued his grocery business in the meantime, helping him become the leading commission merchant in Detroit.

 The year 1858 marked the completion of the flour mill and distillery that Walker was building in Canada and at this time business could begin.
 During this time he still maintained his very successful grain business in the United States.
 The flour that would be produced in his flour mill would prove to be popular not only in Canada but also in the United States and Britain.
 His introduction of a large steam flouring mill benefited the County of Essex's farming community, which at this time made up most of the population, by encouraging farming practices.
 Wheat farmers from all around would go and use the flour mill as it gained in popularity.